jishasree27/Fitness-Web-App/README.md

 <h4>Users</h4>
 Users can select their favourite trainers, research various fitness regimens, and book sessions according to availability.
 Users of the platform can obtain exercise plans, monitor their progress, and get professional advise based on their fitness level.

+<h4>Front Page Common (For All Viewers)</h4>
+Examine Trainers: Look through a list of licensed trainers with expertise in various fitness domains.
+Book Sessions: Setting up individual or group training sessions is simple.
+Fitness Plans: Get access to customised training plans made for people of various fitness levels.
+User-Friendly Interface: a smooth navigation, booking, and progress tracking experience for users.

+<h4>Panel for Administrators (Admin)</h4>
+Complete control over platform operations is available through the admin dashboard, guaranteeing a seamless experience for both users and trainers.

+Features for the administrator:
+User Management: Monitor, authorise, or oversee trainers and users.
+Trainer Listings: Change the availability of trainers and add, edit, or remove them.
+Bookings for Sessions: Keep an eye on and oversee planned training sessions.
+Reports & Analytics: Monitor trainer performance, bookings, and user interaction.
+Content management: Revise platform announcements, FAQs, and exercise regimens.
+It has never been simpler to manage a fitness platform than with Fitness Freaks!

 <h4>Making Reservations for Classes</h4>
 Users can reserve time slots for both group and one-on-one training sessions using an intuitive booking system.
 In order to accommodate hectic schedules, the technology guarantees real-time availability, rapid confirmations, and flexible rescheduling alternatives.